rehosting/rehosting_sok/d00dfeed/README.md

 3. Process JSONs to answer a particular question, graph results

 Steps 1 and 2 are done for you during container build.
-See this repo's main readme for examples of step 3.
+See this repo's [main README](../README.md) for examples of step 3.

 ## Tests